FPirazz/asmd23-public-04-adv-prg-patterns/README.md

 # 04Lab - Verified Specification, ADTs, type classes, and monads

+## Task 1: TEST-OPERATE

+Download the repo and check everything works as expected.
+Play just a bit with ScalaCheck and see which parameters it has (e.g. number of generated tests?).
+Play also with ScalaTest, and see if it can perform parameterized tests.
+What are key differences between the two?

+### Work Done:

 ## Task 2: ADT-VERIFIER

 Define an ADT for sequences with some operations: map/filer/flatMap/fold/reduce/....
 Turn into a Scala trait, and